 Hi!
 I'm Dirkson.
-I'm making the most accurate space combat simulation.
+I'm trying to make one of the most accurate space combat simulation games.
 Ever.

-It's got voxels, heat simulation, kilometer long spaceships, real world materials, organic ships, and awesome music.
-Eventually, it's going to have AI crew, multiplayer, inertia, planets, and more.
+So far it's got voxels, multiplayer, heat simulation, kilometer long spaceships, real world materials, organic ships, and awesome music.
+Eventually, it's going to have AI crew, inertia, planets, and more.

 Highest Rated (4 agree) 10/10

 The parts of this game that are already in place are awesomely fun, and once the rest of it is in place, there will be nothing like it anywhere.
 10/10 for concept and fun.